WyattBlue/auto-editor/README.md

  - [Note on GPU Acceleration](https://auto-editor.com/gpu)

 ## Copyright
-Auto-Editor is under the [Public Domain](https://github.com/WyattBlue/auto-editor/blob/master/LICENSE) and includes all files besides the ones listed below.
+Auto-Editor is under the [Public Domain](https://github.com/WyattBlue/auto-editor/blob/master/LICENSE) and includes all directories besides the ones listed below.
 Auto-Editor was created by [these people.](https://github.com/WyattBlue/auto-editor/blob/master/AUTHORS.md)

-The binaries under auto_editor/ffmpeg are subject to the [LGPLv3 License](https://github.com/WyattBlue/auto-editor/blob/master/auto_editor/ffmpeg/LICENSE.txt).
+ae-ffmpeg is under the [LGPLv3 License](https://github.com/WyattBlue/auto-editor/blob/master/auto_editor/ffmpeg/LICENSE.txt).
 The FFmpeg and FFprobe programs were created by the FFmpeg team and purposely compiled by WyattBlue for use in auto-editor.

 ## Issues
 If you encounter a bug or have a feature request, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new).
 If you'll like to discuss this project, and chat with other users, you can use the [discord server](https://discord.com/invite/kMHAWJJ).